testing-library/testing-library-docs/docs/using-fake-timers.md

 flaky.

-To solve these problems, or if you need to rely on specific timestamps in your tests, most testing frameworks offer the option to replace the real timers in your tests with fake ones.
+To solve these problems, or if you need to rely on specific timestamps in your code, most testing frameworks offer the option to replace the real timers in your tests with fake ones.
 This should be used sporadically and not on a regular basis since using it contains some overhead.